Sunday, November 22, 2015

 Let’s Work – Prince (1981)

 This gospel-infused funk burner is about putting in work between the sheets.
 His Royal Badness serves up one of his funkiest slap bass lines on this blistering groove.
 The track was blasted at parties and clubs across the U.S. back in the day.
 It was the second single from Prince’s 1981 platinum-selling Controversy album, and it peaked at #9 on the U.S. R&B singles chart and topped Billboard's Hot Dance Club Songs.
-It only reached #104 on the Billboard Hot 100.
+However, it only reached #104 on the Billboard Hot 100.
 In addition to the 3:57 album version of the track, there’s an eight-minute extended version that’s definitely worth checking out.

 Let's Work extended version at Amazon